Registration is done through the Neuse River Futbol Alliance website HERE.

-If additional help is needed, contact us at firstname.lastname@example.org
+If additional help is needed, contact NRFA at firstname.lastname@example.org.

-Birth certificate verification is required by our governing body, NC Youth Soccer Association, for insurance and safety purposes.
-Player birth certificates may be uploaded through the registration process or emailed to email@example.com for verification.
-Birth certificates must be verified to be assigned to a team.
+Birth certificate verification is required by our governing body, NC Youth Soccer Association (NCYSA), for insurance and safety purposes.
+Birth certificates must be verified prior to your first game.

 EWSA maintains a database with player birth certificate verifications.
 If your player's birth certificate was verified Spring 2020 season or later, you do not need to present it again.

 EWSA has 2 seasons, one in the Fall and one in the Spring season.
 As one could expect, from year to year, the dates change slightly.
 Below are rough time frames for the seasons.

 Our Fall season typically starts at the end of August and runs for 8 consecutive weeks (normally – sometimes due to weather, Labor Day holiday or field closures, it may run a bit longer).
 The Spring season typically starts at the beginning of March and runs for 8 consecutive weeks (minus Easter Week) and typically ends in the beginning of May (again, it may run longer due to weather, a holiday or field closures).

 Beginning of Season Meet-N-Greets are done 2 weeks before the first games of the season.
 This is where Coaches can meet their new players and parents, verify contact info and families pick up jerseys for the upcoming season.